Instagram/IGListKit/.github/CONTRIBUTING.md

 ## How we do major and minor releases

-Keep in mind:

-2x PRs merge into stable
+Current release pull requests merge into stable.
-3x PRs merge into master
+Next major release pull requests merge into master.

-Then we PR from stable to master so we can keep the history clean.
+Then we pull request from stable to master so we can keep the git history clean.

+Example:

+if current release is 2.1.0, then any commits for 2.2.0 go into stable while commits for 3.0 would go to master.

 ## Testing